dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 - Set the PublishTrimmed property to `true` with `<PublishTrimmed>true</PublishTrimmed>` in a `<PropertyGroup>` tag.
 - Add a reference to your library project with `<ProjectReference Include="/Path/To/YourLibrary.csproj" />` inside of an `<ItemGroup>` tag.
 - Specify your library as a trimmer root assembly with `<TrimmerRootAssembly Include="YourLibraryName" />` in an `<ItemGroup>` tag.
   - This ensures that every part of the library is analyzed.
-It tells the trimmer that this assembly is a "root" that means the trimmer analyzes the assembly as if everything were used, and traverses all possible code paths that originate from that assembly.
+It tells the trimmer that this assembly is a "root," which means the trimmer analyzes the assembly as if everything were used, and traverses all possible code paths that originate from that assembly.
 This is necessary in case the library has `[AssemblyMetadata("IsTrimmable", "True")]`, which would otherwise let trimming remove the unused library without analyzing it.
-- If your app targets .NET 6, set the TrimmerDefaultAction property to `link` with `<TrimmerDefaultAction>link</TrimmerDefaultAction>` in a `<PropertyGroup>` tag.
+- If your app targets .NET 6, set the `TrimmerDefaultAction` property to `link` with `<TrimmerDefaultAction>link</TrimmerDefaultAction>` in a `<PropertyGroup>` element.
 - If your app targets .NET 7, [the new default behavior](../../../core/compatibility/deployment/7.0/trim-all-assemblies.md) is what you want, but you can enforce the behavior by adding `<TrimMode>full</TrimMode>` in a `<PropertyGroup>` tag.
   - This ensures that the trimmer only analyzes the parts of the library's dependencies that are used.
 It tells the trimmer that any code that isn't part of a "root" can be trimmed if it's unused.
 Without this option, you would see warnings originating from _any_ part of a dependency that doesn't set `[AssemblyMetadata("IsTrimmable", "True")]`, including parts that are unused by your library.